 |

-Grand Duchy of Würzburg under Ferdinand of Tuscany, the repeal of the university’s re-organization of 1803, and neglect of the university.
+Grand Duchy of Würzburg under Ferdinand of Tuscany, abolition of the 1803 reorganisation and neglect of the university

 |